Bringing you the latest news & resources in eye health

 Risks of CAIRS

 All medical and surgical procedures carry some risk.
-This is also true for CAIRS, which is a generally safe operation.
-There have been rare cases of infection, scarring or implant displacement, which might require further surgery to make adjustments.
-Likewise, corrective glasses, contact lenses or further treatment might be required to achieve the desired vision if there is over- or under-correction of the cornea.
+This is also true for CAIRS transplants, which are generally considered a safe operation.
+There are small risks of infection, scarring or implant displacement, which might require surgery to make further adjustments.
+There is also the possibility of over or under-correction of the corneal shape change, which may require corrective glasses, contact lenses or further treatment to achieve the desired level of vision.

 Some patients may experience visual disturbances like glare or halos, particularly at night.
 It is essential to have a comprehensive discussion about the benefits and the risks with your ophthalmologist to make an informed decision.